igor-makarov/xcake/README.md

 Xcode projects were once described as "the closest thing to taboo we have to deal with on a regular basis", but it doesnt have to be this way.

-Store a simple description of your project in a text file to easily create a xcode project from _any_ computer.
-Easily see, merge and maintain the structure of your project, *hello* lazy week days.
+Store a simple description of your project in a text file, your `Cakefile`, to easily create a xcode project from _any_ computer.
+Easily see, merge and maintain the structure of your project, say *hello* lazy week days.

 You define a project like this: